Dr Wealth

 You may be able to save few thousand dollars on interest expenses if you refinance your loan to a new loan package.

-To check on whether you can save on interest payments, you can get in touch with a mortgage broker, or you can download my refinancing calculator at the bottom of this article.
+To check on whether you can save on interest payments, you can get in touch with a mortgage broker, or you can download my refinancing calculator:

 6. Are you paying too much tax?